loganjameshart/lc3/README.md

 - Reading and printing strings
 - Halting program execution

+## Debugger View - TO DO

+I'd like to implement a quick GUI in Tkinter that:

+- Allows you to step forwards and backwards in the program execution, one step at a time
+- Displays program output in a separate window (as opposed to terminal)
+- Provides functionality for loading .obj files from different areas (as opposed to roaming directories in the terminal)

 ## License

 This LC-3 emulator is provided under the MIT License.